-This was an easy recipe, and the only additional ingredients I had to buy were the graham crackers for the crust and the cream cheese (I used Organic Valley).
+This awesome recipe was posted by janastasio, a member of the BackYard Chickens community.
+I did modify it by baking a graham cracker crust first and reducing the sugar by half – and it was plenty sweet.
+An almond meal crust would also work well as a low-carb alternative.
+It was an easy recipe to make, and the only additional ingredients I had to buy were the graham crackers for the crust and the cream cheese (I used Organic Valley).
 The final verdict?
 Delicious!
 While it wasn’t a tall, fluffy kind of cheesecake, it was a very dense, rich, toothsome dessert, definitely showcasing the special attributes of the duck eggs.
 Add a dollop of fresh whipped cream – the real thing, without carrageenan in it – or your favorite healthy non-dairy topping and it must be tasted to be believed.
 A duck egg cheesecake is a beautiful thing.
-And it’s just a bonus that, in the photo, it looks like a well-known 80’s video game!
+And it’s just a bonus that, in the top photo, it looks like a well-known 80’s video game!

 Did you try making this cheesecake?
 Tell us about it in the comments!